smarkio/confd/docs/command-line-flags.md

       backend to use (default "etcd")
   -basic-auth
-      Use Basic Auth to authenticate (only used with -backend=consul and -backend=etcd) -client-ca-keys string
+      Use Basic Auth to authenticate (only used with -backend=consul and -backend=etcd) -bucket
+      AWS S3 bucket name (only used with -backend=s3) -key
+      AWS S3 object key (only used with -backend=s3) -client-ca-keys string
       client ca keys
   -client-cert string